isca0/opendkim/README.md

 ```
 This way the local folder `mykeyfoler` will be mounted as opendkim `keys` folder, this folder
 must contain a valid opendkim private key, in this example called `myprivatekey.private`.
-If you are running for the first time and don't specify any private key, than this container
+If you are running for the first time and don't specify any private key, then this container
 will generate one for you, and display on stdout.
 It will also generate the key on the specified
 volume directory.
 You must keep in mind the opendkim is running as opendkim user inside the container, and if you